multimattia/astro-starter-blog/src/pages/posts/post-1.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this for a blog of a blog about a yet another Rust based text editor!
 And also my collaborative Next.js project.
-And also my keymaps with my new fangled QMK keyboard.
+And also my QMK config (thanks oryx!).